A2Hackathon/Veganify/ios/README.md

 3. **Run the App:**
    - Press `⌘R` (Command + R) or click the Play button
    - The app should launch in the simulator

-## Optional: Add App Icons

-1. In Xcode, right-click in the navigator
-2. Select "New File..."
-3. Choose "Asset Catalog"
-4. Name it `Assets.xcassets`
-5. Add your app icon images

 ## Troubleshooting